hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/solidity.md

 The biggest one, that you probably know already, is that they are executed on blockchains/ DLTs.
 But there are a few others to be aware of:

-- They are typically executed within a VM
+- They are typically executed within a Virtual Machine (VM)
 - Any state changes need to be agreed upon through network consensus
 - Any state queries return values agreed upon by network consensus
 - While their state is mutable, their code is not